-In addition to flights, one of the biggest costs associated with travel is accommodation.
-I am always looking for ways to save money and rarely ever pay the full price for a hotel or hostel.
+As someone who has traveled frequently for the past six years and to over 60 countries, I am always looking for ways to save money.
+Thanks to these travel hacks, I rarely ever pay the full price for accommodation and sometimes even get a free hotel stay.
 This means that I can travel to more places or spend longer in destinations for the same amount.

 Alternatively, you can search for exchanges the old-fashioned way by contacting the host directly.
 We all have skills that can be valuable to others.
 Consider your own experience and what could be useful for an accommodation provider then get in touch with them to see if they are interested in the offer.

 Jobs can range from manual tasks (such as cleaning and construction) through to experienced (such as website design and photography).
 Depending on the level of skill required, each job will have different requirements and provisions.
-The higher the skill you have, the less hours you will need to contribute and the more you can expect to receive in return e.g. meals, drinks, activities, etc. It is important to note that as these are exchanges, usually no money is paid and it is up to you to secure the correct visa for that country.
+The higher the skill level, the fewer hours you will need to contribute and the more you can expect to receive in return e.g. meals, drinks, activities, etc. It is important to note that as these are exchanges, usually no money is paid and it is up to you to secure the correct visa for that country.

 Before choosing this option, I would recommend considering the value of the points as there may be better ways to spend them, for example, flights with a greater monetary value.